 Freeways are well maintained in winter; salt and sand is scattered for traction.
 However, at places it is icy, especially at rest areas and gas stations.
 So all-weather/snow tires are necessary.

-The only problem we faced—foggy conditions at night after entering Targhee national forest.
-Slow driving is the only option then.
+The only problem we faced was the foggy conditions at night after entering Targhee national forest.

 Scenery is absolutely marvelous all along the way—endless vistas of white land, sometimes dry yellow bushes, snow covered mountains, occasional frozen water bodies, and beauteous hoarfrost tress sparkling in the sun.

 In winter, there are only two accommodations open within the park.
-And compared to summer, it is possible to get a room somewhat easily, but the problem is accessibility.
+And compared to summer, it may be easy to get a room within the park, but the problem is accessibility.
 Only the cabins at Mammoth are accessible by car.
 If you book your stay in the lodge near Old Faithful, there is no way you can drive to it.
 Snowcoach is the only transport to get to Old Faithful lodge.
 They do have snowcoach shuttles (operated for a price by Xanterra) to the hotel, but only from the north entrance.
 As of December 2015, there are no snow coach shuttles available from the west or south entrances of the park.
-One option is to arrange your transport to the lodge through private snow coach operators, which can be expensive.
+One option is to arrange your transport to the lodge through private snow coach operators which can be expensive.

 We stayed in Yellowstone lodge in the small town of West Yellowstone, Montana.
-It is just outside the west entrance of Yellowstone national park and is an easy get-away to the surrounding forests of Gallatin and Targhee.
+This little town is just outside the west entrance of Yellowstone national park and is an easy get-away to the surrounding forests of Gallatin and Targhee.

 Yellowstone has five entrances, but in winter only the north entrance at Gardiner(Montana) is open to wheeled vehicles (through Mammoth Hot Springs to the park’s Northeast Entrance).
 Entering the park from other entrances is limited to snowcoaches and snowmobiles.
 So, you have to book a snowcoach or snowmobile tour to explore the various sections of the park.
 And since there are only a handful of concessionaires, I would recommend to book a tour way in advance.
 List of permitted snowcoach and snowmobile providers can be found here.